rafabuc/final-project/README.md

 To prevent "Catastrophic Forgetting" of the pretrained weights, we employed a **Two-Stage Transfer Learning** strategy:

 1.  **Phase 1 (Head Warming):** The backbones (EfficientNet/DistilBERT) were frozen.
 Only the fusion head was trained to align the random weights with the pretrained features.
+Parameters were frozen for the backbones.
+freeze_vision: true
+freeze_text: true
+learning_rate: 0.0001
+Best Model: src/trainig/checkpoints/best_model_1.6.pth

 2.  **Phase 2 (Fine-Tuning):** The entire model was unfrozen and trained with a very low learning rate (`2e-5`) to fine-tune the feature extractors for fake news patterns.
+freeze_vision: false
+freeze_text: false
+learning_rate: 0.00005
+Best Model: src/trainig/checkpoints/best_model_1.7.pth

 ## 📊 Results